binkley/kotlin-shopping-cart/README.md

 ## License

-This work is dedicated to the Public Domain.
-In countries where Public Domain is restricted, the Creative Commons 0 Universal license applies.
+This work is [dedicated](LICENSE.md) to the Public Domain under the Creative Commons Zero 1.0 Universal license.
-See the [license](LICENSE.md) which provides text for both _Public Domain_ and _Creative Commons 0 Universal_.

 ## Implementation